mr-developer01/DevTinder/readme.md

 2. Data Sanitization & Schema Validations (Schema)
 3. validator package (for validation like email, password, photoURL, etc)
 4. bcrypt (for password incription)
+5. cookie-parser (for reading cookie, no need of cookie-parser for saving cookie on browser)
+6. JWT - JSON Web Token (contains header, payload and verify signature)